Pros and Cons of Major Software Development Methodologies

 - Necessitates for excessive development changes, which are often hard to adopt every time for the developer

 - Exact possibilities and future results are unknown because, at the starting of the project, nobody’s aware of the entire scope and requirements of the project

-Unlike Waterfall programming, where the requirements for the software are defined and often “frozen,” XP means that the price of changing the requirements at a final stage in the project can be very high.
+Unlike Waterfall software development methodologies, where the requirements for the software are defined and often “frozen”, XP means that the price of changing the requirements at a final stage in the project can be very high.

 It is the best choice if you have a deadline to deliver software without a precise understanding of how it must work, and the risk is higher.
 XP is set up to address and minimize the risks and increase the likelihood of success.

 Lean software development, with its 12.81%, takes the fourth place among popular software development methodologies after scrum, kanban, and agile modeling.
 It was inspired by lean manufacturing practices and resulted in seven principles: eliminate waste, amplify learning, decide as late as possible, deliver as fast as possible, empower the team, build quality in, and see the whole.

 Value for the customer is a quintessential element of the whole approach.
 If something is worthy, it should be implemented at once; if not, it should be removed.
 Lean development focuses primarily on loss reduction.
 That is why the entire project is examined thoroughly in advance to minimize any wasted time or money.
 Since value is the core component, feedback plays a pivotal role itself, so that the actions are taken immediately.